PlanterApp/planter_blog/content/posts/2023-gardeners-gift-guide/index.md

 image = "christmas-gifts.jpg"
 alt = "Presents wrapped in gold and red paper tied with red and green bows, placed beside greenery and candy canes"
 +++
 All we want for Christmas is…gardening gear!
 And we’ve rounded up our top gardening gift picks for 2023.
-From seed starting to produce preservation, we’ve got gift-giving inspiration for every gardener.
+From seed starting to produce preservation, we’ve got gift-giving inspiration for every gardener!

 ### Greenstalk Original Vertical Planter